 We maintain large self-insured retentions and insure against most risks up to reasonably high limits through captive insurance companies.
 Our property, business interruption and liability insurance may not provide sufficient coverage for losses related to certain hazards, and large losses within our captive insurers could have an effect on our consolidated financial position.
 We may elect not to maintain insurance for certain risks due to the high premiums associated with insuring those risks and for various other reasons.
 In other cases, insurance against certain risks, including certain liabilities for environmental pollution, may not be available to us or to other companies within the industry.
+Insurance availability at any time is driven by a number of factors, and availability will be further pressured by the announced intentions of certain providers to restrict underwriting of certain industries, assets or projects, such as oil sands.
 In addition, our insurance coverage may not continue to be available at economically feasible premiums, or at all.
 Any such event could have a material adverse effect on our business, operations or financial position.